numpy/numpy/doc/source/f2py/f2py.getting-started.rst

 following steps:

-* Creating the so-called signature file that contains descriptions of wrappers to Fortran or C functions, also called as signatures of the functions.
-In the case of Fortran routines, F2PY can create initial signature file by scanning Fortran source codes and catching all relevant information needed to create wrapper functions.
+* Creating the so-called signature file that contains descriptions of wrappers to Fortran or C functions, also called the signatures of the functions.
+For Fortran routines, F2PY can create an initial signature file by scanning Fortran source codes and tracking all relevant information needed to create wrapper functions.

-  * Optionally, F2PY created signature files can be edited to optimize wrappers functions, make them "smarter" and more "Pythonic".
+  * Optionally, F2PY created signature files can be edited to optimize wrapper functions, to make them "smarter" and more "Pythonic".

 * F2PY reads a signature file and writes a Python C/API module containing Fortran/C/Python bindings.
 * F2PY compiles all sources and builds an extension module containing the wrappers.

-In building extension modules, F2PY uses ``numpy_distutils`` that supports a number of Fortran 77/90/95 compilers, including Gnu, Intel,
-  Sun Fortran, SGI MIPSpro, Absoft, NAG, Compaq etc. compilers.
+  * In building the extension modules, F2PY uses ``numpy_distutils`` which supports a number of Fortran 77/90/95 compilers, including Gnu, Intel, Sun Fortran, SGI MIPSpro, Absoft, NAG, Compaq etc.

-Depending on a particular situation, these steps can be carried out either by just in one command or step-by-step, some steps can be omitted or combined with others.
+Depending on the situation, these steps can be carried out in a single composite command or step-by-step; in which case some steps can be omitted or combined with others.

 Below we describe three typical approaches of using F2PY.
+These can be read in order of increasing effort, but also cater to different access levels depending on whether the Fortran code can be modified freely.

-The following example Fortran 77 code will be used for illustration, save it as fib1.f:
+The following example Fortran 77 code will be used for illustration, save it as ``fib1.f``:

 .. literalinclude:: ./code/fib1.f
    :language: fortran